fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 `RemoteData` models a _stateful_ cache of data in terms of a _stateless_ transfer of data, REST.
+The current state of a `RemoteData` value preserves none of its prior state.
 For example, the transformation of `Success d` to `Loading` means that the information in `d` is lost.
-To carry that information from `Success` to `Loading` requires us to update the `Loading` constructor to `Loading d` or `Loading (Maybe d)`.
+To carry that information from `Success d` to `Loading` requires us to update the `Loading` constructor to `Loading d` or `Loading (Maybe d)`.

 Here we must recall the old adage: user interfaces are state machines.
-Displaying a loading indicator at the bottom of a list while fetching the next page of data demands continuity of context.
-Displaying an error message next to an invalid form field also demands continuity of context.
+Many common features demand a continuity of context.
+For example, infinite scroll is a combination of `Success d` and `Loading`.
 By breaking this continuity, `RemoteData` makes it impossible to model many legitimate states.
 These states include: